zanettiprado/guess-battleship-game/README.md

 ## Unsolved Bug
-If the player plays too fast, the turn of the computer player may be missed, leading to consecutive turns for the player.
+* If the player plays too fast, the turn of the computer player may be missed, leading to consecutive turns for the player.

 # Deployment
 Steps to deployment were followed from Code Institute learning material.

 <br>

-* Sign in to your Heroku account.
+1. Sign in to your Heroku account.
-* Access the main page and click the "New" button in the top-right corner.
+2. Access the main page and click the "New" button in the top-right corner.
 Choose "Create New App" from the drop-down menu.
-* Choose a unique name for your app and select the region.
+3. Choose a unique name for your app and select the region.
-* Once the app is created, go to the Deploy Tab and select the "Settings" Tab.
+4. Once the app is created, go to the Deploy Tab and select the "Settings" Tab.
 Scroll down to "Config Vars".
-* Click "Reveal Config Vars" and enter "port" as the key, and "8000" as the value.
+5. Click "Reveal Config Vars" and enter "port" as the key, and "8000" as the value.
 Click "Add" to confirm the entry.
-* Next, enter your Google credentials into the "CREDS" key and value fields.
+6. Next, enter your Google credentials into the "CREDS" key and value fields.
-* Go back to the Buildpack section and select "python", then click "Save Changes".
+7. Go back to the Buildpack section and select "python", then click "Save Changes".
 Repeat this step to add "node.js", ensuring that the Buildpacks are in the correct order.
-* Go to the "Deploy" tab and select "Github" as the deployment method.
+8. Go to the "Deploy" tab and select "Github" as the deployment method.
 Confirm that you want to connect to GitHub and search for the repository name.
-* Scroll to the bottom of the page and choose your preferred deployment type.
+9. Scroll to the bottom of the page and choose your preferred deployment type.
-* Finally, click "Manual Dedploy" or "Enable automatic update".
+10. Finally, click "Manual Dedploy" or "Enable automatic update".

 # Credits
 This Battleship Game was created as an example by Felipe Zanetti for my 3rd milestone project.
 The game concept is based on the classic board game Battleship.
-The [w3schools](https://www.w3schools.com/python/) where used for clarifications and updates.
+The [w3schools](https://www.w3schools.com/python/) were used for clarifications and updates.
 The deployment steps provided in this README were adapted from the Code Institute learning material.
 Deployment